StaticNoiseLog/spring-boot-logging/README.md

 However, this feature is not supported by Spring Boot.
 Even if you use the Spring filename "logback-spring.xml", the configuration is loaded by logback itself when the scanPeriod is over, not Spring.
-Given that you may also be employing "springProfile" in your configuration (a keyword not supported by logback), the logging configuration will not reload correctly, leading to irregular behavior for the running application.
+Given that you may also be employing "springProfile" in your configuration (a keyword not supported by logback), the logging configuration will not reload correctly, leading to irregular behavior of the running application.

 # Logback Appender